Honey bee traps are so easy to make. Increase your apiary during a flow.

 If you move the hive a short-distance, the bees will simply return the next day to where your box was; and you will lose most of the workforce.

-Beginners tend to think the swarm has already moved in; and take the box home, only to have a big disappointment the next day.
+Beginners tend to think the swarm has already moved in; and take the box to their apiary, only to have a big disappointment the next day.
 Unless you get it back up quickly, you will lose the colony that was just preparing to make a home in your bee trap.

 Ideally if you have ten frames in the bee trap, then you need the following.